MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/index.md

 # Microsoft Quantum Development Kit (QDK) Quantum Trace Simulator

-The QDK [QCTraceSimulator](xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator) class runs a quantum program without actually simulating the state of a quantum computer.
+The QDK <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> class runs a quantum program without actually simulating the state of a quantum computer.
 For this reason, the Quantum Trace Simulator is able to run quantum programs that use thousands of qubits.
 It is useful for two main purposes:

 * Debugging classical code that is part of a quantum program.
 * Estimating the resources required to run a given instance of a quantum program